vuetifyjs/vuetify/packages/docs/src/pages/en/components/text-fields.md

 #### Password input

-Using the HTML input **type** [password](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password)can be used with an appended icon and callback to control the visibility.
+Using the HTML input **type** [password](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/password) can be used with an appended icon and callback to control the visibility.

 <example file="v-text-field/misc-password" />